oakes/odoyle-rules/README.md

      [:what
       [::time ::total tt]
       :then
-      (-> o/*session*
+      (-> session
           (o/insert ::player ::x tt)
           o/reset!)]}))
 ```

-The `*session*` dynamic var will have the current value of the session, and `reset!` will update it so it has the newly-inserted value.
+The `session` will have the current value of the session, and `reset!` will update it so it has the newly-inserted value.
 This is nice if you want to thread a lot of calls together, or if you want to write code that works the same both inside and outside of the rule.

 ## Queries